adrienrougny/sbgntikz/README.md

 sbgnml2tikz.py [options] INPUT
 ```

-All options can be listed using using the following:
+All options can be listed using the following:

 ```shell
 sbgnml2tikz.py --help